-397. The Bill gives the Commissioner the power to make recommendations to a public body on how steps can be taken to achieve well-being objectives in a manner that is consistent with the sustainable development principle.
-The costs of this have been accounted for in the costs of legislating to establish a statutory independent Commissioner (table 9).
+407. The Bill gives the Commissioner the power to conduct reviews into how a public body is taking account of the long-term impact of what the body does under the well-being duty.
+The costs of this have been accounted for in the costs of legislating to establish a statutory independent Commissioner (table 24D).